A business headshot, also referred to as a corporate headshot, is a photograph that shows the face of a person.

 Or do you want to use natural lighting?

-It’s important to know what lighting setup and lighting type you want to have before diving into the photoshoot.
+Before diving into the photo shoot, it’s important to know what lighting setup and lighting type you want to have.

 4. Keep the Backdrop Simple